 Meta-tools

-Meta-tools are the default operating mode of GitLab MCP Server.
+Meta-tools are an explicit operating mode of GitLab MCP Server, enabled with TOOL_SURFACE=meta.
 Instead of exposing each GitLab API operation as a separate MCP tool, meta-tools group related operations under a single tool with an action parameter that dispatches to the correct handler.

 Why meta-tools?